wrench-project/wrench-python-api/README.md

   - [WRENCH](https://github.com/wrench-project/wrench) and its dependencies
     - You must compile/install the `wrench-daemon` target during the build process

-  - Run `python3 ./setup.py install` to install the WRENCH Python API.
+  - Run `pip install .` to install the WRENCH Python API.

 # Example and API Documentation